metalogic-software/gomon/README.md

 the contents of the monitored file "changeme" or by stopping/starting sshd on localhost.

+## Testing

+There are just a few tests.
+Run them by executing the test.sh script.

 ## TODO

 * expose REST API for accessing monitor state, updating pollable properties, etc
 * replace front-end with Angular
 * delete old monitor data
+* more tests

 ... but hey, it's just an exercise.
 Maybe one day :-)